tngyo/passwordchecker/README.md

 The api is from https://haveibeenpwned.com/API/v3#BreachesForAccount

 You will need to have Python3 installed.
-These 3 modules requests, hashlib, and sys have to be imported first.

 The check is safe in the sense that it uses k-anonimty.
 Program hashed password locally and send only first 5 hasehed characters, received the rest with matching prefixes, before matching